kubernetes/sig-release/release-team/role-handbooks/bug-triage/README.md

 ## Brace Yourselves, Code Freeze Is Coming

-One of the main purposes of Code Freeze is to get issues and PRs filtered through the use of labels, with `milestone` and the `priority` label playing an important role on that.
+One of the main purposes of Code Freeze is to get issues and PRs filtered through the use of labels, with `milestone` and the `priority` label playing an important role in that.

 The following items help with achieving the above: